-4.8 Costs of Fortification
+Costs of Fortification 4.8

 An accurate cost of fortification is difficult to determine given the limited fortification conducted by Industry at present other than thiamin.
 For thiamin, as mills vary greatly and fortification is not a high priority, it is difficult to determine a cost of fortification.